Blackymas/NSPanel_HA_Blueprint/docs/howto.md

 - **Serial Flashing:** Familiarize yourself with the process of flashing via serial, as it's a reliable fallback method.

 #### Conclusion
-By carefully updating both your Wi-Fi and OTA passwords in your ESPHome configuration, you can avoid connection issues.
+By carefully updating both your Wi-Fi settings and OTA passwords in your ESPHome configuration, you can avoid connection issues.
 Remember to always back up your configuration and be prepared to use a serial connection if Wi-Fi connectivity is lost.